-2020 has been a fantastic year so far, very different for me than the last two decades.
+2020 has been a very different for me than the last two decades.

 In the past, I have been hyper-vigilant and responsive.
 I would have several huge goals to fulfill and push myself endlessly to finalize a course or project.
 However, I am now honoring and allowing myself time to reflect and to go inward, momentarily stepping back.
 The biggest realization that I have had is deeply appreciating and taking care of what I have; my school, incredible students, myself, loved ones, and honoring self-love in the moments of pause and inspiration.
 Embracing this awareness and going inward has resulted in more joy and balance in my body and mind, as well as spaciousness to create from a place of true inspiration.